2022 Quintana Roo gubernatorial election: Electoral Process

 The eight-week gubernatorial campaigning period lasted from 3 April to 1 June, while the six-week state congress campaigning period lasted from 18 April to June 1.
 The voting took place on 5 June 2022, from 8 a.m. to 6 p.m.

 Alliances and Candidates

 Va por Quintana Roo

 The National Action Party and the Party of the Democratic Revolution agreed to being in coalition for the gubernatorial election.
 The Institutional Revolutionary Party decided against forming part of the alliance.
-In January 7, the coalition registered its integration, conformed by three parties, National Action Party, Party of the Democratic Revolution and Confianza por Quintana Roo.
+On January 7, the coalition registered its integration, conformed by three parties, National Action Party, Party of the Democratic Revolution and Confianza por Quintana Roo.

 In January 2022 the coalition agreed that the nominee was selected by the PRD.
 For the candidate selection the party asked Parametría to do a poll with the three candidates.
 On 20 January the coalition announced the postulation of the deputy Laura Fernández Piña as the gubernatorial candidate.